Aging and mental health -

 National Council on Aging.
 Suicide and Older Adults: What you should know.

-In addition to describing risks and warning signs. the article highlights five action steps anyone can take if we suspect an older person is contemplating suicide.
+In addition to describing risks and warning signs, the article highlights five action steps anyone can take if they suspect an older person is contemplating suicide.

 Jeremy Nobel.
 Alleviating Loneliness in Older Adults through Creative Expression.